/

 Blog post featured image

-Keyset cursor pagination eliminates these limitations through compound cursor implementation that delivers consistent performance regardless of dataset size.
-This approach forms the technical foundation for reliable, high-performance database operations in modern enterprise systems.
+Cursor-based pagination in PostgreSQL eliminates these limitations through compound cursor implementation that delivers consistent performance regardless of dataset size.
+Understanding PostgreSQL keyset pagination vs offset performance is essential for any team building APIs or sync pipelines on large tables.
+This approach forms the technical foundation for reliable, high-performance Postgres pagination in modern enterprise systems.

 Linear Degradation Creates Operational Issues